Own-Data-Privateer/hoardy-adb/README.md

 - merge those small by-app backups back into full-system backups like those produced by `adb backup`,
 - and other similar things.

-In other words, `hoardy-mail` is a Swiss-army-knife-like utility for manipulating Android Backup files.
+In other words, `hoardy-adb` is a Swiss-army-knife-like utility for manipulating Android Backup files.

 Basically, this is a simpler pure Python implementation (only requires `setuptools` and `cryptography` modules) of [android-backup-extractor](https://github.com/nelenkov/android-backup-extractor) and the parts of [android-backup-toolkit](https://sourceforge.net/projects/android-backup-toolkit/) and [android-backup-processor](https://sourceforge.net/projects/android-backup-processor/) that I use myself.